rhysd/action-setup-vim/README.md

 ## Current limitation

 - GUI version (gVim and nvim-qt) is supported partially as described in above section.
-- Building Vim is not configurale.
-For example, arguments cannot be passed to `./configure`.
 - Installing Vim/Neovim from system's package manager is not configurable.
 For example, arguments cannot be passed to `brew install`.

 These are basically not a technical limitation.
 Please let me know by creating an issue if you want